Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-- Outlines DBT as treatment for a broad range of mental and behavioral health disorders
+- Outlines DBT treatment for suicidal behavior, eating disorders, and substance use disorders

-- Discusses use of DBT in schools, counseling centers, hospitals, and other settings
+- Covers DBT implementation in schools, counseling centers, and hospitals

 Mental health clinicians in psychology, psychiatry, and social work; mental health nurses and counsellors; secondary audience of academic researchers and graduate students

 1. History and Overview of Dialectical Behavior Therapy

 Erin F. Ward-Ciesielski, Anne R. Limowski and Jacqueline K. Krychiw

 2. The Therapeutic Alliance and Therapeutic Relationship in Dialectical Behavior Therapy

 3. Mechanisms of Change in Dialectical Behavior Therapy

 4. Accreditation, Adherence, and Training in Dialectical Behavior Therapy: Data Review and Practical Applications